-The application must be handed in at the Registrar’s Office by no later than April 15 for the following Fall Semester and by no later than November 15 for the following Spring Semester.
-Only complete applications will be accepted.
-Only students who are in their last semester may apply for an additional semester.
-In general, students will not receive financial aid during their extension.
+The complete application must be submitted to the Registrar’s Office by July 1st for the following Fall Semester or by December 1st for the following Spring Semester.
+Only students in their last semester may apply for an additional semester.

-The application will be discussed and decided upon by the responsible Dean, the student’s Academic Advisor, the Study Program Chair, Academic Advising Services, Registrar Services, and Student Financial Services.
-Approval of extension of studies is always conditional upon successful completion of the goals for the additional semester if set forth in the study plan.
-In particular, a student missing more than 40 ECTS credits after his/her sixth semester will need to apply for more than one additional semester.
-Conditional approval may be granted for an additional semester, in which case the student should be missing no more than 80 ECTS credits after the sixth and 40 ECTS credits after the seventh semester.
+The application will be discussed and decided upon by the responsible dean, the student’s academic advisor, the Study Program Chair, Academic Advising Services, Registrar Services, and Student Financial Services.
+Whether an application is approved depends on judiciousness of the enclosed study plan; in other words, goals outlined in the study plan must be achievable.
+For example, a student missing more than 40 ECTS credits after their sixth semester will need longer than one additional semester to complete their studies.